 Our team's involvement in this project was extensive and our products were used in both the New Zealand and Australian sections of the park.
 The StrataCell system was used along with the RootRain irrigation & aeration system and ReRoot & RootStop root barriers.
 We are extremely pleased with the outcome of this project and wish to thank the Memorial Park Alliance and associated landscape architects, engineers, and contractors for their excellent cooperation.

-For more information on this project, contact our New Zealand partner, MetroGreen.
+For more information on projects in New Zealand, contact our New Zealand partner MetroGreen.